kristaarmstrong/FinalProject/README.md

 Some of the things I learned from this project is to take your time when writing a code because the time spend looking for corrections could be avoided(hopefully) when the code is written slower.

 The thing I enjoyed most about this project was seeing my code actually work.
 I know the game I created is not the most challenging code to write, but at the beginnning this course i definitely would not have known where to even start for this project.
-It was also fun finding fun quotes and facts about the characters used in this game.an
+It was also fun finding fun quotes and facts about the characters used in this game.